New model structures for Algebraic Quantum Field Theory

-coincides with the class of weak equivalences in the extension model (Proposition \ref{prop_ExtensionModelCofibrantlyGenerated}). \end{lem} \begin{proof} Let us assume that $\upf$ is a weak equivalence in the extension model.
+coincides with the weak equivalences in the extension model structure (Proposition \ref{prop_ExtensionModelCofibrantlyGenerated}). \end{lem} \begin{proof} Let us assume that $\upf$ is a weak equivalence in the extension model structure.
 Then, $\Qrep\textup{f}$ is an equivalence since it is obtained from the equivalence $\upiota^*\textup{f}$ via the homotopical functor $\upiota_{\sharp}\Q$.

 Conversely, assume that $\upf$ is such that $\Qrep\textup{f}$ is an equivalence.
 Then we have a commutative diagram

 which by 2-out of-3, Hypothesis \ref{hyp_OperadicLanHomotopicallyFF} and the fact that $\upiota^*$ is homotopical allows us to conclude the result. \end{proof}